Server Core for Windows Server 2012 R2 and Windows Server 2012

 Server Core is designed for use by network and file service infrastructure developers, server management tool and utility developers, and IT planners.

 Server Core requires Windows Server 2008 or later.
-This documentation describes Server Core as implemented on Windows Server 2012.
+This documentation describes Server Core as implemented on Windows Server 2012 R2 and Windows Server 2012.

 General information about Server Core.